Regimental Badge

 Alexander Turnbull Library - PA1-q-250-04

-By 30 April, 1861, the entire Regiment was concentrated in the Albert Barracks, Auckland, except for 84 men in Taranaki.
-The Taranaki detachment finally rejoined the Regiment in Auckland in June, 1863.
+The entire regiment was concentrated in the Albert Barracks, Auckland, except for 84 men in Taranaki.

 During 1861 and 1862 the regiment was engaged in road building, along with the other regiments in the country, building the Great South Road south from Auckland, in preparation for the invasion of the Waikato.

-Click on the link for a list of details of Officers of the 65th in New Zealand I have begun compiling.
+Click on the link for a list of details of Officers of the 65th in New Zealand I have been compiling.

 Battles